Do you have abandonment issues?

 It can come in the form of physical absence or emotional unavailability.
 For example, your spouse might be physically there with you but they withhold their care and affection for you.
 This can leave you feeling very lonely or depressed.

-What Causes Fear of Abandonment in Adults?
+What Causes Abandonment Issues?